 CORONAVIRUS MEASURES - Flitwick Baptist Church

-A service of worship will be broadcast on our YouTube channel at 10:00am every Sunday.
-The service will be slimmed down, but will still include sung worship, prayers, Bible reading and a sermon.
-We will continue with our series in Genesis as planned.
+The service will be slimmed down, and include recorded sung worship, prayers, Bible reading and a sermon.

 The Ministry Team will be recording a daily devotion and prayer which will be uploaded to our Facebook (commencing Monday 23rd March).
 This is designed to be another way in which we can provide facial contact and encouragement for you during this difficult time.

 We will be creating a system whereby each person in the Church family will be 'buddied' with another to provide spiritual and practical support during this period.
 Andrew Nock and Leigh Woodcraft will be administering this system and will be issuing further information in the next few days.
 If you wish to opt out of this initiative, please let Andrew Nock know by the end of this week.

 It is possible to use Google Hangouts to hold a virtual home group, and one group has already done so successfully this week.
 Further information will be sent to the Home Group leaders.
 If you are not currently in a Home Group and would like to be able to access this form of fellowship, please contact either Pastor Tim Diaper or Pastor Bob Cain.

 It is vital that as a Church, we are a praying people during this time.
 Please remain devoted to praying that God will put an end to the spread of this virus, and that he will protect the vulnerable in our society.
 We cannot pray enough at this time!